Affiliate links on Android Authority may earn us a commission. Learn more.

 The best flip phones you can buy

 Most people rely on smartphones to navigate their daily lives, but a high-powered, complicated device isn’t for everyone.
-Sometimes you need a basic phone to place calls and take occasional pictures.
-That’s where these phones come in.
-Flip phones have come a long way in the last few years, with some now offering a few smart features.
-If you’re ready for a cheap upgrade, here are the best flip phones you can buy.
-Ready for your next device?
-Let’s get flipping.
+Sometimes, you need a basic phone to place calls and take the occasional picture.
+That’s where these models come in.
+Flip phones have actually made a lot of progress in the last few years, and indeed, you can get a smart flip if you want one.
+Here are the best flip phones you can buy.

 Why buy a flip phone, anyway?

 The obvious reason is that they’re more portable — able to shrink their vertical size in half.
 They’re easy to slip into a bag or pocket, which you can’t necessarily say about top-of-the-line “candybar” smartphones, some of which have screens nearing seven inches (measured diagonally).

 Flip phones are also less prone to accidental dialing and are often more fun to play with.
 Nothing’s quite as dramatic as clapping a phone to hang up a call or as intuitive as flipping open to answer.
 Models with physical number pads tend to be more convenient for seniors or people with especially larger fingers.

 What really makes traditional (non-smart) flip phones enticing is their simplicity.
 They do very few things but do them well, and usually with much less battery drain.
 It’s common to see flip phones with several weeks of battery life — you’re probably going to charge a Pixel 8 every night.